bgreenblatt/git-tips/README.md

 * git add of all modified files to be checked in (e.g. git add -u)_
 * git commit
     * This will bring up the editor so you can enter the commit message.
 First line is up to 50 characters.
+Then put in a blacnk line.
 Next lines are detailed description.
 * git push origin &lt;branch>
     * This pushes our local branch out to the repo